JackyLee1230/FYP/NLP/sa_hkuchatgpt/README.md

 ## Fine-tuning

-For the messages to be sent to chatgpt, edit the messages parameter of the json in main.py
+For the messages to be sent to chatgpt, edit the messages parameter of the json in _main.py_

-For other parameters of chatgpt (which is Azure chatgpt), can add global parameters according to the stated examples in Azure chatgpt website.
-The link can be found in _hkuchatgpt.py_
+For other parameters, such as temperature, top_p, max_tok of chatgpt (which is Azure chatgpt), can add global parameters according to the stated examples in Azure chatgpt website.
+[Docs](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#completions).

+The parameters can be added within the function _modify_gpt_request()_ in _hkuchatgpt.py_